JonNode28/malle/README.md

 # Malle
 The CMS that does less than any other.

-Most CMSs do way too much and end up cause more problems than they save.
+Most CMSs do too much and end up causing more problems than they save.

 By comparison, Malle is:
 1. Generic - compose the data structure you want to manage from primitive data types